Beck – Hämndens pris: Plot

 It is night.
 A police car pulls over near a van with a flat tire on a desolate highway, where two young men are changing the tire.
 The police officers step out of the patrol car and offer their help.
 Suddenly, a third person gets out of the van.
 One of the officers reacts instantly - this man is a well known criminal, he understands he is recognized.
 He has also robbed a military camp ten minutes ago, and the van is loaded with explosives and assault rifles.
 The situation is tense.
-Later on, the two police officers are found shot dead in a way that looks like an execution.
-Martin Beck is working on the case and gets all resources he needs to get the unknown murderers.
-A hunt that gets complicated, because Martin's partner, Gunvald Larsson, was a close friend to one of the killed police officers and he is literally ready to use any methods to find the killer...
+Later on, the two police officers are found shot dead execution-style.
+Martin Beck is working on the case and gets all the resources he needs to get the unknown murderers.
+The hunt gets complicated, because Martin's partner, Gunvald Larsson, was a close friend to one of the killed police officers and he is ready to use literally any method to find the killer.